Tags

 That’s what you’d call a LACK of diversity.

-Rock itself was nothing if not diverse right from the start.
-We’ve seen how all of these seemingly disparate stylistic threads were pulled together into one – the gospel-like shouters singing of decidedly secular themes, the honey-voiced harmony groups seductively crooning their way into your heart, the frenzied saxophonists keeping the party swinging – all of it combined to make rock as a whole much stronger and more enduring than it’d have been if only one facet of it had taken hold.
+But rock ‘n’ roll was changing that.
+We’ve already seen how all of these seemingly disparate stylistic threads were pulled together into one – the gospel-like shouters singing of decidedly secular themes, the honey-voiced harmony groups seductively crooning their way into your heart, the frenzied saxophonists keeping the party swinging – all of it combined to make rock as a whole much stronger and more enduring than it’d have been if only one facet of it had taken hold.

 As befitting his role as rock’s founder Roy Brown was already shaping up to be one of the leading exponent of such aims, even if occasionally he took a bit of a misstep in the process.